chasmack/polycalc/README.md

 Each line of a command file describes one segment or auxiliary operation.
 Blank lines and lines starting with a hash (#) are ignored.
 A list of polylines and a coordinate stack are maintained.
 New segments are added to the last polyline in the polyline list.
-Each command starts an arbitrary id.
-Command elements are separated by space.
-The command id and elements can contain no spaces.
+Each command starts an arbitrary id and subsequent command elements are separated by space.
+The command id and subsequent command elements can contain no spaces.

-Commands are...
+#### Commands are ...

 * `<id> BEGIN <x> <y>` - start a new polyline ar the specified coordinates.
 * `<id> <quadrant> <bearing> <distance>` - add a line segment.
 Quadrants are